Joint Apprenticeship & Training

 - Applicant must provide two forms of ID (drivers license or state ID, & social security card or birth certificate) at time of application.

-- The applicant must complete the application at the Union Hall in person at the Union Hall.
-Hours are Monday – Fridays from 8:00 AM to 4:30 PM.
+- The applicant must complete the application at the JATC Office in person.
+Hours are Monday – Friday from 8:30 AM to 10:30 PM.

 - All applicants are placed on the applicant list and will contacted periodically to verify continuing interest.